juliogomez/netdevops/README.md

 import json
 ```

 This library allows you to easily work with JSON as native Python objects.
-Very often you will import JSON into Python dictionaries, with an array of _key:value_ pairs that enables you to search for the field you require by just running a standard search for a certain _key_.
+Very often you will import JSON data into Python dictionaries, with an array of _key:value_ pairs that enables you to search for the field you require by just running a standard search for a certain _key_.

 Later we will discuss communication protocols, but for your reference please make a note that both __REST APIs__ and __RESTCONF__ support JSON and XML.

 ##### XML

 [XML]() (eXtensible Markup Language) is a bit older, but still used by a lot of APIs.
 It is used for data transfer, but sometimes also to store info.
-It is language-independent and designed to be self-descriptive, although, compared to JSON, _tagging_ makes it a little bit more difficult to read for humans.
+It is language-independent and designed to be self-descriptive, although, compared to JSON, _tagging_ makes it a little bit more _difficult_ to read for humans.

 ```
 {